logic-gu/logic-gu.github.io/README.md

 ## Building the page

-The website is generated automatically using [jekyll](https://jekyllrb.com/) whenever the source code is updated.
-Although it is necessary to build the site yourself, doing so locally is useful to preview changes, and locate/fix bugs.
+The website is generated automatically using [Jekyll](https://jekyllrb.com/) whenever the source code is updated.
+It is unnecessary to build the site yourself, but doing so can be useful to preview changes and locate/fix bugs.
 There are two ways to set up Jekyll on a local machine.

 ### Recommended method: Docker